Academic Affairs Information

 0 points = Unacceptable

-NOTE: The work ethics credits do not count toward graduation requirements or in calculating eligibility for financial aid.
+NOTE: The work ethics credits do not count toward graduation requirements or in calculating eligibility for financial aid but may affect employment opportunities.

 No points are deducted from the attendance portion of the work ethics report if the student must be absent under any of the following conditions and follows the outlined procedures:

 NOTE: Students are expected to follow individual instructors’ make-up policies, and the excused absences outlined above are only considered when assessing your attendance grade for work ethics.
 The absences are still counted as part of the total allowable 20% of course absences.
-Absences above 20% of the total number of course meetings may result in the student‘s withdrawal from the course.
+Absences above 20% of the total number of course meetings will result in the student‘s withdrawal from the course unless prior approval is given for extenuating circumstances.
 (See individual course syllabi for attendance guidelines for Health Sciences programs and for online or hybrid courses.)

 The College recognizes the following academic honors for students enrolled in credit programs: